This article is no longer being updated and may be out of date, or otherwise inaccurate due to the passage of time.

-There are only so many times that I can play another tower defence game that looks and acts very much like the last tower defence game I have played.
+I am always looking for a new tower defense game.
+I’m almost always playing one and there are only so many times that I can play another tower defence game that looks and acts very much like the last tower defense game I have played.
 Spira Defence is something different, but at the same time it retains the essence of what makes tower defence games fun and challenging.

 I picked up Spira Defence a few times before it sunk its claws in.
 It’s not a visually appealing title, by now I really should know that some of the best games aren’t and strategizing with coloured dots, squares and circles did not create an instant appeal the first time I played a level.

 It stuck with me though and after picking it up four or five times, things suddenly clicked in and I played for a marathon session trying to beat my previous progress.
 As it is essentially one very long (or infinite) level, some of the replay value is lost by having limited content that does get boring after a while.
-It is worth noting though that it does hold multiple hours of enjoyment for tower defence fans.
-I spent a whole afternoon playing and that’s quite a bit of mileage for a free to play Android game.
+It has quite a bit of mileage for a free to play Android game.

-Spira Defence is a charming tower defence game with a twist that makes it challenging and fresh without compromising the ground rules of the genre.
-Its user interface is not very user friendly, but looking past that its simplistic visuals and controls make it very accessible to most disabilities with only two main requirements – being able to use a touch screen and enjoying strategizing and puzzling over how to obliterate circling squares by placing and powering up coloured dots.
-I thoroughly enjoyed playing it and would highly recommend it to fellow tower defence enthusiasts.
+Spira Defence is a charming little tower defense game with a twist that makes it challenging and fresh without compromising the ground rules of the genre.
+Its user interface is not very user friendly, but looking past that its simplistic visuals and controls make it very accessible.
+I thoroughly enjoyed playing it and I think fellow tower defense enthusiasts probably would as well.